 Perth to Port Lincoln

-**Due to the Spencer Gulf Ferry service being unavailable for 2016, we opted to finish your tour in Port Lincoln, saving us a whole day of driving to Adelaide on the last day !
+**The Spencer Gulf Ferry service is often unavailable, so we opted to finish your tour in Port Lincoln, saving us a whole day of driving to Adelaide on the last day !
 Flights from Port Lincoln to Adelaide are operated by Qantas and Rex Air and depart daily, multiple times a day, from 7am- 7.45pm, for approximately $150 pp. Post- tour activities in Port Lincoln include Great White Shark cage diving or swimming with the seals **

 You will be collected from the Perth coach stand outside Wellington Street train station at 7am this morning for your 9 day tour along the Nullarbor and through the Eyre Peninsula to Port Lincoln.